nextflow-io/nextflow/docs/secrets.rst

 and manage sensitive information for pipeline execution in a safe manner.

 .. note::
-  A preview implementation of this feature as been available as for Nextflow version ``21.09.0-edge``.
+  A preview implementation of this feature has been available as for Nextflow version ``21.09.0-edge``.

 How it works
 ============